API Gateway: Single Entry Point for Microservices

 API Gateway: The Single Entry Point for Microservices Architecture

 An API gateway sits at the entrance of your backend services and handles everything that would otherwise clutter individual services or repeat across them: request routing, authentication, rate limiting, protocol translation.
-When a mobile app asks your product catalog for data, the gateway receives that request, checks the user’s session token, applies rate limiting rules, and forwards it to the product service—all in a single hop.
+When a mobile app asks your product catalog for data, the gateway receives that request, checks the user’s session token, applies rate limiting rules, and forwards it to the product service — all before the actual service sees a single byte.

 Request Flow